Self-Dual $\nu=1$ Bosonic Quantum Hall State in Mixed Dimensional QED: Bosonic Quantum Hall State

 It is straightforward to show these relationships hold with the replacement $\phi\to\tilde{\phi}$ and $\psi\to \chi$.

-One can also verify that if the transport coefficients in the two bosonic ($\phi$ and $\tilde\phi$) theories are related by Eqs.~\eqref{result123} with $p=1$, then Eqs.~\eqref{fbresult124} (and similar equations with the replacement $\phi\to\tilde{\phi}$ and $\psi\to \chi$) implies that the trasport coefficients in the two fermionic theories satisfy the duality relations with $p=2$.
+One can also verify that if the transport coefficients in the two bosonic ($\phi$ and $\tilde\phi$) theories are related by Eqs.~\eqref{result123} with $p=1$, then Eqs.~\eqref{fbresult124} (and similar equations with the replacement $\phi\to\tilde{\phi}$ and $\psi\to \chi$) imply that the transport coefficients in the two fermionic theories satisfy the duality relations with $p=2$.
 This is consistent with $\psi$ and $\chi$ being related by particle-vortex duality.

-\subsection{Transport in self-dual boson: a fermionic view}
+\subsection{Transport in self-dual boson:A fermionic view}